punya/punya.github.io/resume.md

 ## Contact information

 - Email: [`punya.biswal@gmail.com`](mailto:punya.biswal@gmail.com)
-- Work eligibility: H-1B visa holder, I-140 approved
+- Work eligibility: Green card holder
 - Location: Greater Boston Area

 ## Industry experience

+### Google (2021–present) - Engineering Manager

+I lead the teams responsible for Cloud Trace and Cloud Profiler, as well as Google's contributions to OpenTelemetry.

-### TetraScience (2020-Present) - Chief Technical Officer
+### TetraScience (2020) - Chief Technical Officer

 TetraScience activates the flow of experimental data in the digital lab by automatically centralizing and harmonizing data gathered from instruments/CROs/CDMOs, to prepare it for data science and AI/ML processing.
 My responsibilities cover